mattjcurry/Presentations/Concourse/concourse.md

 - Wrote a generation tool for Concourse Pipelines (Travel Agent)
 - Moved to latest open source version of Concourse
-- Fully integrated Pivotal Network resource
+- Fully integrated Pivotal Network resource for software dependencies

 ---

 # Benefits

-- Reuced pipeline definitions from 400 line yaml to a template + 40 line config
+- Reuced pipeline definitions from 400 line yaml to a template + config file
 - Reduced human error by not repeating ourselves in pipeline definitions
 - Built in validation of generated pipelines
 - We no longer have to maintain a fork of Concourse
 - We no longer maintain Bash scripts to pull from Pivotal Network
-- Engineering time for a deployment went from 3 hours to 2 hours
+- Engineering time for a deployment went from 3 hours to under 2 hours

 ---